-Course feedback policies and practices have been developed based on a review of Office of Institutional Research (OIR) past policies and practices; input from the schools/colleges and other campus units, such as the Office of the Registrar, Information Technology Services (ITS), and the Center for Teaching and Learning Excellence (CTLE); and configuration and implementation of the University’s online feedback platform, EvaluationKIT.
-Policies and practices are effective summer 2020 and may be subject to modification.
+Course feedback policies and practices have been developed based on a review of Office of Institutional Research (OIR) past policies and practices; input from the schools/colleges and other campus units, such as the Office of the Registrar, Information Technology Services (ITS), and the Center for Teaching and Learning Excellence (CTLE); and configuration and implementation of Syracuse University’s online course feedback platform.
+Policies and practices may be subject to modification.

-Course feedback projects in EvaluationKIT are established by Institutional Effectiveness and Assessment (IEA) for the fall and spring semesters, as well as Winterlude, Maymester, and summer sessions.
+Course feedback projects in the University’s course feedback system are established by Institutional Effectiveness (IE) for the fall and spring semesters, as well as Winterlude, Maymester, and summer sessions.
 Other projects may be set up upon request.

-Course feedback forms are distributed for all courses with the exception of experience credit, internships, international courses (offered through Syracuse Abroad by educational institutions outside the U.S.), independent study, individualized study, thesis, and dissertation:
+Course feedback forms are distributed for all courses except for experience credit, internships, international courses (offered through Syracuse Abroad by educational institutions outside the U.S.), independent study, individualized study, thesis, and dissertation:

-At the beginning of a course feedback project, courses are imported from Blackboard into EvaluationKIT and periodically synced to ensure that all appropriate courses are included.
+At the beginning of a course feedback project, courses are imported from Blackboard into the course feedback system and periodically synced to ensure that all appropriate courses are included.

-IEA filters the course list to exclude courses noted above.
-Survey start and end dates for each course are set.
+IE filters the course list to exclude courses noted above.
+Course survey start and end dates are set at this time in reference to course data provided by the Office of the Registrar.
 Many new courses are identified and imported into the system daily in the weeks prior to and as the new project begins.

-Prior to survey start dates, IEA notifies school/college and department administrators to begin the confirmation process for their areas.
-For administrators, this involves logging in to EvaluationKIT to:
+Prior to survey start dates, IE notifies school/college and department course feedback administrators to begin the confirmation process for their areas.
+For administrators, this involves logging in to the course feedback system to:

-- Inform IEA of courses that should be cross-listed or merged for reporting so that the courses can be mapped together and assigned the appropriate forms
+- Inform IE of courses that should be cross-listed or merged for reporting so that the courses can be mapped together and assigned the appropriate forms.

-If there are any discrepancies, changes, or additions, administrators collaborate with IEA to correct the listings.
+If there are any discrepancies, changes, or additions, administrators collaborate with IE to correct the listings.
 The confirmation process is critical to the efficient administration of the course feedback process.
-Instructors also have access to their course information and can contact IEA if they notice any discrepancies or have questions.
+Instructors also have access to their course information and can contact IE if they notice any discrepancies or have questions.

 Academic Affairs common questions are included on each feedback form.
-Schools/colleges determine whether individual departments and faculty have the option of selecting additional items to include on the form using the EvaluationKIT item banks.
-A request to include an item not currently in the item banks can be sent to the Syracuse/EvaluationKIT administrators (firstname.lastname@example.org).
+Schools/colleges determine whether individual departments and instructors have the option of selecting additional items to include on the department and instructor sections of the course form.

 Instructor-level items may be selected starting 21 days before the course feedback window opens.